Rajdeep1311/cloud-native-monitoring-app/README.md

 1. **Pods:**
    - A Pod is the smallest deployable unit in Kubernetes, representing a single instance of a running process.
-   - It can contain one or more containers that share the same network namespace, storage, and IP address.
+   - It can contain one or more containers with the same network namespace, storage, and IP address.
    - Use Pods when you need to run a single container or multiple tightly coupled containers together on the same host.
    - You might need separate Pod files for different components of your application that need to run together.